sedaatalay/Running-PySpark-on-AWS-EC2-through-Jupyter-Notebook-and-RDD-Basics-Example/README.md

-# Running PySpark on an AWS EC2 through Jupyter Notebook and create RDD Basics Example
+# Running PySpark on AWS EC2 through Jupyter Notebook and RDD Basics Example
 <p> <br/ >

 ### 1- Login to AWS and launch an instance